open-sauced/docs/docs/maintainers/setting-up-a-new-repository.md

 ![maximum merge protections](../../static/img/contributing-maintainers-merge-protections.png)

-The "Rules applied to everyone including administrators" is more on an unused override.
+The "Rules applied to everyone including administrators" is more of an unused override.

-Most of the time this process is super manual but in the limited cases where we need this run:
+Most of the time, this process is super manual, but in the limited cases where we need this run:

 ```shell
 npx @octoherd/script-sync-branch-protections \